Is a Food Tour Worth the Money?

 Of course, once you’re settled on your destination, you need to think about what you’ll do while you’re there.
 Sure, you can wander around on your own and choose your own activities and restaurants, but you might be wasting time and money doing it.
 You might be surprised to discover that it’s more affordable to take a food tour!

 At Cincinnati Food Tours, we share the best of Cincinnati in one experience.
-You get a little history, an introduction to the culture in a neighborhood, interaction with the locals, lessons in how to use public transportation, suggestions about other attractions, tips on where the locals go, and best of all, FOOD.
+You get a little history, an introduction to the culture of a neighborhood, interaction with the locals, lessons in how to use public transportation, suggestions about other attractions, tips on where the locals go, and best of all, FOOD.

 3. If you go it on your own, you will also spend a lot of time trying to figure out where to park, how to get from one attraction to the next, and where to eat.
 If time is money, you’re wasting it.